sky-chaser-high/adobe-illustrator-scripts/README.md

 3. Enter the number of copies to be duplicated.
 4. Enter the offset values.

-### Notes
-In rare cases, you may not be able to create it.
-In that case, restart Illustrator and run this script again.

 ### Requirements
 Illustrator CS4 or higher